Email Marketing: The Complete Guide 2026

 - Email 2 (day 2): Your story/mission.
 Why does your company exist?
 What is your philosophy?

 - Email 3 (day 5): Best content.
-Share your most-read blog article or most valuable resource.
+Share your most-read blog article or your most valuable resource.

 - Email 4 (day 8): Social proof.
-Customer testimonials, case studies, awards.
+Customer references, case studies, awards.

 - Email 5 (day 14): Soft CTA.
-Invitation for an initial consultation, product demo, or special offer.
+Invitation to an initial conversation, product demo or special offer.

 Essential for e-commerce.
-70% of all shopping carts are abandoned -- abandoned cart emails recover 5--15% of these buyers.
+70% of all carts are abandoned – abandoned-cart emails win back 5–15% of these buyers.

 Recommended sequence (3 emails):